1943 Belle Vue Harel Massacre: Police intervention

 On 27 September 1943 the workers organised a sit-in within the premises of the sugar estate.
-Police Constable Thancanamootoo disguised as a labourer was sent to the meeting to check on the striking labourers.
+Police Constable (PC) Thancanamootoo, of the Criminal Investigation Branch (CIB), disguised as a labourer and was sent to the meeting to check on the striking labourers.
 However his cover was blown and the workers assaulted him.
 He fled to the estate manager's office and waited for his boss to arrive.
+News of P.C.
+Thancanamootoo's assault reached police quarters located at Line Barracks.

-Deputy Commissioner of Police Allan Bell and Assistant Superintendent of Police Fondaumière eventually arrived with several armed policemen.
-They decided to proceed to the arrest of PC Thancanamootoo's aggressor but encountered a crowd of between 200 and 300 men, women, and children armed with sticks and stones.
-They surrounded and outnumbered the police and refused to give up their sticks and stones.
+After receiving a telephone call from Line Barracks to go to Belle-Vue, Deputy Commissioner of Police (DCP) Allan M. Bell, who was at Saint-Antoine, headed to Belle-Vue whilst accompanied by 10 policemen under Superintendent Godwin's supervision.
+At the same time, Assistant Superintendent of Police Albert Jupin de Fondaumière, who was in his thirties, left Port Louis with 25 armed policemen and soon arrived at Belle-Vue.
+They prepared to arrest PC Thancanamootoo's aggressor, but encountered a crowd of between 200 and 300 men, women, and children armed with sticks and stone.
+Godwin opined that the crowd was praying where as De Fondaumière thought that they were bluffing and only pretending to be praying.
+Constable Emraz reported that the crowd was indeed praying.
+The police officers could not comprehend why they were carrying sticks and stones, and DCP Bell asked Assistant Superintendent (ASP) Ithier to order the workers to surrender these objects.
+ASP Ithier tried do so, but in vain.
+He then informed DCP Bell that PC Thancanamootoo's aggressor was in the same crowd, which prompted DCP Bell to order his arrest.
+Instead the aggressor ran away and was pursued by SP Godwin.
+At that point the crowd started to assault the policemen.
+Warning shots were fired to no effect.
+Confusion ensued, and multiple gun shots were fired.
+SP Godwin deployed a tear gas grenade, thus enabling the policemen to seek shelter within the sugar mill nearby.

-Deaths
+Deaths and injuries

-In an attempt to disperse the crowd police fired 16 shots and even a tear gas grenade at the crowd, resulting in 3 deaths, 5 labourers with bullet wounds and 12 others with slight injuries.
+The Moody Commission of Inquiry later heard that 16 shots were fired, resulting in 3 deaths, 5 labourers with bullet wounds and 12 others with slight injuries.
 Nine days later on 6 October 1943 a fourth labourer (Marday Panapen) died at the Civil Hospital in Port Louis, as a result of his bullet wounds.
+2 police officers, including Albert Jupin de Fondaumière, were seriously injured and 14 other policemen suffered light injuries.

 The three dead labourers were Soondrum Pavatdan (better known as Anjalay Coopen, a 32 year old pregnant woman), Kistnasamy Mooneesamy (37 year old labourer), and Moonsamy Moonien (14 year old boy).
 Munien Munusami, who witnessed and survived the 1943 shooting, died in 2006 at the age of 84.
 Munusami recalled that the shooting outside a baitka had coincided with a religious ceremony and the strike.